d6lts/flag/theme/README.txt

 The phptemplate_flag()
 ----------------------
-You should paste the following function into your 'tempalte.php'.
+You should paste the following function into your 'template.php'.
 This function instructs PHPTemplate to use your template file, or files, when theming flags.